waynekhan/blog/content/posts/2017-08-31-ifconfig-and-its-replacement.md

 ---
-title: "Linux: Ifconfig and its replacement"
+title: Ifconfig and its replacement
 date: 2017-08-31T05:16:54+00:00
 ---